Gizra/Gizra-Way-Book/views.md

 Question 1: Can one blog post be classified by more than one category?
 Yes.

 Question 2 (The Million Question): Can and should one single blog post refer to a million categories?
 This is where reality dictates the answer.
 While in theory a blog post could reference a million categories, we know that this won't be the case.
 A typical blog post will probably have a single or few categories.
-So, it is safe to say that based on the reality, the blog post refers to the category.
+So, it is safe to say that based on reality, the blog post refers to the category.

 ![](images/views/blog_category_reference.png)